 The Bonk Family

-When Donna Bonk’s now 12-year-old son Eddie turned 9, instead of presents, he asked for food to donate to a Keyport Ministerium Food Pantry and then donated his birthday money to Soul Kitchen, a nonprofit community restaurant run by the Jon Bon Jovi Soul Foundation.
+When Donna Bonk’s now 12-year-old son Eddie turned 9, instead of presents, he asked for food to donate.
+He sent these donations to a Keyport Ministerium Food Pantry and then donated his birthday money to Soul Kitchen; a nonprofit community restaurant run by the Jon Bon Jovi Soul Foundation.
 When Eddie turned in his money, Jon Bon Jovi sat down and talked with him for 15 minutes.

 “I was just trying not to lose it because I’m such a huge fan,” Donna says.
 “But his taking that 15 minutes to speak with my son meant the world to him.”

-Since then, Eddie and his sister, Allison, 9, annually request donation supplies in lieu of birthday celebrations, with service men and women being their main focus.
-Last year, the family collected care package items and worked with Operation Jersey Cares to distribute more than 20 care packages to active duty members of the military.
-This year, they turned their focus to homeless veterans and collected supplies for Support Homeless Veterans, a nonprofit out of Pennsylvania that works with homeless vets in South Jersey.
+Since then, Eddie and his sister, Allison, 9, annually request donation supplies in lieu of birthday celebrations; with service men and women being their main focus.
+Last year, the family collected care package items and worked with Operation Jersey Cares; in total, they offered more than 20 care packages to active duty members of the military.
+This year, they turned their focus to homeless veterans and collected supplies for Support Homeless Veterans; this is a nonprofit out of Pennsylvania that works with homeless vets in South Jersey.

 “This recognition reinforces for the children why they do it; it proves their voices are heard and they can make a difference.”